httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 ## Response Control Data

 The control data for a response message consists of the status code.
-The status code is encoded as a variable length integer, not a length-prefixed decimal string.
+The status code ({{Section 15 of HTTP}}) is encoded as a variable length integer, not a length-prefixed decimal string.

 The format of final response control data is shown in
 {{format-response-control-data}}.